Community Partnerships

 Our Community Partnerships Programme aims to create more equitable relationships and meaningful collaboration between community groups and Factory International.

-You can find out more about our four pilot organisations below.
+You can find out more about our partners below.

 Supported by